-This award recognizes the exemplary contribution of practitioners, academics and students who have distinguished their performance in the field of social work management.
+This award recognizes the exemplary contribution of practitioners, college level faculty members currently teaching a social work management related course, and students who have distinguished their performance in the field of social work management.
 The award recipient is provided with a $300 travel stipend to attend the national conference and offers an opportunity to be able to submit an article for publication in the Human Service Organizations: Leadership, Management and Governance journal, formerly known as the Administration in Social Work journal.

 Recognizes the “Best Practice” accomplishments of a nonprofit, public or for profit organization that best exemplifies adherence to The Network’s Leadership and Management Practice Competencies.
 Determination of the award is based on outstanding and exceptional contributions to social work management in the context of the Human Services Management Competencies of the NSWM.

 - Administrators and Clinical Professionals: How Does Organizational Climate Relate to Intention to Leave by Nancy Claiborne, MSW, PhD, Associate Professor, University at Albanu-SUNY

 - Bringing Macro Practice into the Educational Pipeline by Wynne Korr, PhD, Dean, Professor, University of Illinois- Urbana Champaign

 - Health, Healthcare and Human Services, What’s Next by Steve Hornberger

 - The Lubombo Child Friendly Court by Zee Masuku, MSW, Social Welfare Advisor, Health and Finance Governance Project, ABT Associates